 5. Use a cotton-tip applicator

-You may want to use a cotton swab, applying the cream to one end, and gently spreading it around the rash.
+You may want to use a cotton swab, apply the cream to one end, and gently spread it around the rash.

 This is another method intended to safeguard from the potential of infection and is simply the easiest way to apply the ointment.